Home

 NIH: Cystic Fibrosis

-Listen to Dr. Germana on "Island Outlook"
+Listen to Dr. Germana on

 Dr. Joan Germana was interviewed on Island Outlook for the Long Island Radio Group.
 The interview aired on WHLI, WKJY, WBZO and WIGZ on April 29, 2012.